ZTStew/Angular-Au-Personal-Site/README.md

     https://c0ebl235.caspio.com/dp/fe7f200010e4266d726b42c5ae35?BadgeID=26
   * Demonstrates the importance of sourcing content with proper citations.
   * Responds positively and respectfully while providing a meaningful addition to the discussion.
-  * ¿Enagagment and participation in blogging community?
+  * ¿Engagement and participation in blogging community?
   * Postings are made to stimulate dialogue and commentary.
   * Selects and inserts graphics and multimedia that are mostly high quality and serve to enhance and clarify the content.
   * Includes hyperlinks to resources that are relevant to the topic.